iagolobla/episode_binger/README.md

 This package allows you to take a bunch of episodes with same openings/endings and join them together into one big file with one opening, all the episodes with no openings or endings and one final ending.

 ## Installation
 Download the package and then, from the root folder run `python setup.py install`.
 Then the package should be installed as episode_binger.
+Note that you need to have setuptools package installed (`pip install setuptools`)

 ## Requirements
 For this project to run you must have ffmpeg installed in your computer, not only the python module but the software itself.
 More information about that here: https://github.com/kkroening/ffmpeg-python/tree/master#installing-ffmpeg.